 Please note, this program is taught at an introductory level.

 ** Details to the program are still subject to final change **

 This course covers fashion marketing, merchandising and communications through lecture, site visits (outside of regular class time) and the creation of fashion editorial per a live fashion blog or a hypothetical fashion magazine (digital or printed) during the trade show.
-Over 75 full contact hours, the academic class component will cover the following topics:

 European Institute of Design (IED)